sparsity-group/sparsity-group.github.io/_people/luke-mcdermott.md

 lastname: McDermott

 teaser: >
-  Luke McDermott is a PhD student in the Machine Learning & Data Science track at UCSD's ECE department, starting in 2024.
+  Luke McDermott is a Ph.D. student in the Machine Learning & Data Science track at UCSD's ECE department, starting in 2024.
 He previously worked as an ML Research Scientist at Modern Intelligence and earned a B.S. in Mathematics-Computer Science from UCSD in 2023.

 profile:
   name: Luke McDermott
-  position: PhD Student
+  position: Ph.D.
+Student
   align: right
   image: people/luke-mcdermott.jpg
   role: PhD Student